 The counsellor set us up three appointments for late January, mid-February and mid-March in the hope that the three of us would get together and start discussing the problems (whatever these fuck these enormously important concerns were!), and he had informed us that he would try and see MyFriendAsWas before those appointments were to occur.
 All I could think was, ‘Great, another month to stress over issues that are completely beyond our knowledge and completely beyond our control.’
 But what were we supposed to do?
 We couldn’t barge down her door and force her to talk to us, no matter how much we might wish to do so.

-Somewhere in this god awful timeline, after the horrible realizations that resulted from our December discussions at the counselors office, I’m afraid my concern for my FriendAsWas’ sensibilities and privacy went out the window.
+Somewhere in this god-awful timeline, after the horrible realizations that resulted from our December discussions at the counsellor’s office, I’m afraid my concern for my FriendAsWas’ sensibilities and privacy went out the window.
 If someone asked about the baby or the FriendAsWas, I was no longer covering for her disrespectful and hurtful behaviour.
 I gave them the very briefest run down that went something like, “Well, after being conned into helping her conceive and achieve the family she was dreaming of, she has ceased all communications with us and cut us out of her life.
 We do not know the baby’s birthday, we do not know if the birth went well, we do not really know what the baby looks like or anything about it.
-I believe it’s name is Arienne or Adrienne or something like that, but the baby is now five or six months old, and we have not yet been given the opportunity to meet her let alone look after her for weekends as originally proposed.
+I believe its name is Arienne or Adrienne or something like that, but the baby is now five or six months old, and we have not yet been given the opportunity to even meet her.
 My husband is very disappointed.
-My son is very confused and I am very angry that she has seen fit to treat us all in this indifferent manner”… or words to that affect.
+My son is very confused and I am very angry that she has abused our trust and treated us in this manner”… or words to that effect.
 A massive unwanted ‘fuck you’ has entered my life.

 So now it is roughly six months – or definitely that long since we last spoke, and damn near nine months since we spent any substantial time together.
-We have no idea how old the baby is, it was born around the end of October? a week or so after Mr K’s mother died, but the butcher didn’t give us a date (you know, that really shits me… right at a time when Mr K and his Gran were grieving and could really have seriously benefited from something positive, uplifting and joyful to think on – she chose to keep the child’s birth secret from us all).
-We have seen nothing but distain and contempt for our concerns and our feelings.
-The FriendAsWas has caused us so much emotional distress and confusion and I honestly don’t think she cares about any of us at all – if she did, she would have taken ten minutes to call and tell us what the problem is, or find the half hour necessary to formulate her thoughts into an email or something – fucking anything – to communicate to us, what the hell these ‘important’ concerns of hers are.
-Because quite frankly, I am convinced that after all this time, it is going to turn out to be some nonsense hormonal miscommunication and she does not wish to own it.
+We have no idea how old the baby is, it was born around the end of October?
+A week or so after Mr K’s mother died, but the butcher didn’t give us a date (you know, that really shits me… right at a time when Mr K and his Gran were grieving and could really have seriously benefited from something positive, uplifting and joyful to think on – she chose to keep the child’s birth secret from us all).
+We have seen nothing but disdain and contempt for our concerns and our feelings.
+The FriendAsWas has caused us so much emotional distress and confusion and I honestly don’t think she cares about any of us at all – if she did, she would have taken ten minutes to call and tell us what the problem is, or find the half hour necessary to formulate her thoughts into an email or something – fucking anything – to communicate to us, what the hell these ‘important boundary issues’ of hers are.
+Because quite frankly, I am convinced that after all this time, it is going to turn out to be some nonsense molehill of a miscommunication that she has beaten into a mountain and she does not wish to own it.
 Whatever the hell was bugging her has now been so blown out of proportions that if it turns out to be something minor or unimportant, I don’t think her ego will allow her to look foolish or petty.

 I just can’t believe she has been unable to talk to us so we can put all this aside and try to move forward in a positive and productive manner… after all these years of ‘friendship’.
 Though, at this point, I am readily able to believe that it’s not that she is unable to talk to us, it’s more likely that she just doesn’t want to.
 She has had six months to tell us what her concerns are, and several mediated opportunities on neutral territory to do so, but she hasn’t availed herself of any of them.
 It’s becoming really bloody obvious that she doesn’t want to resolve these issues – she simply must not care, because if she did, she would have made some even minor efforts towards sorting things out.